Moose (wrestler): Self proclaimed TNA World Heavyweight Champion (2020–2021)

-Impact World Champion (2021–present)
+Impact World Champion (2021–2023)

 In September, Moose would form an alliance with W. Morrissey as the two started a feud with Eddie Edwards.
 The feud would hit its climax at Victory Road as Moose and Morrissey defeated Edwards and Sami Callihan, and during the post match assault, the duo attacked Edwards' wife Alisha as well, thus extending the feud.
 At Bound for Glory, Moose won the Call Your Shot Gauntlet match, thus earning a shot at any championship.
 Later that night, he cashed in his Call Your Shot, defeating newly crowned Impact World Champion Josh Alexander to win the title for the first time.
 On November 20 at Turning Point, Moose made his first successful title defense against Edwards in a Full Metal Mayhem match.
 At the start of 2022, he went on to retain the title against Matt Cardona and W. Morrissey at Hard To Kill, against Morrissey at No Surrender, and against Heath at Sacrifice.

 After successfully retaining the title against Heath, Moose was attacked by a returning Josh Alexander, who announced that he had signed both a new multi-year Impact Wrestling contract, and a contract to face Moose for his World title in the main event of Rebellion.
 On April 1, 2022, at Multiverse of Matches, Moose teamed with Honor No More's PCO to take on Alexander and Jonah in a losing effort.
 At Rebellion, Moose lost the Impact World Championship to Alexander, ending his reign at 182 days.
 Two weeks later, at Under Siege, Moose attempted to hijack the show but was attacked by a returning Sami Callihan.
 This led to a Monster's Ball match at Slammiversary, where Moose lost.
 The feud continued at Against All Odds, with Moose winning a Clockwork Orange House of Fun match after Steve Maclin attacked Callihan.
 On the August 18 episode of Impact!, Moose competed in a six-way elimination match to determine the number one contender to the Impact World Championship, which was won by Eddie Edwards.
 At Victory Road, he competed in a three-way Barbed Wire Massacre won by Maclin that also involved Callihan.
 On October 7 at Bound for Glory, Moose participated in the Call Your Shot Gauntlet, eliminating four people before being eliminated by Maclin.
 On November 18, at Over Drive, Moose lost to Bully Ray in a tables match.